 Concourses A and B are located in the building nearest the main terminal.
 They are used for international travel and domestic flights not operated by United Airlines, which has full use of concourses C and D in the second building.

-An underground passenger transport system called AeroTrain is used to connect the main terminal with concourses A and C, as well as Concourse B in the other direction.
+An underground passenger transport system called AeroTrain is used to connect the main terminal with Concourses A and C, as well as Concourse B in the other direction.
 The lines can be expanded further to connect additional concourse buildings and create a bi-directional loop around the airport.

 The site features a main landside building with two terminals A and B. Terminal A is the northern side of the building and leads to Airside 1 and Airside 2, while the southern Terminal B links to airsides 3 and 4.

-Dallas / Fort Worth International Airport, Texas
+2. Dallas Fort Worth International Airport (DFW), Texas: 69.63km²

 The airport has six runways that are spaced 4,200ft apart, and the 16,000ft 16R/34L runway is the longest in the US available for public use.
+Air transport rating organisation Skytrax ranked the airport as 29th best in the world in 2018, which was the highest position for any US airport.

-DIA was designed to allow future expansion to take place, including space for two more concourses, as well as to optimise the new airport’s runways for adverse weather conditions that caused problems at Stapleton Airport.
+DIA was originally designed to allow future expansion to take place, including space for two more concourses, as well as to optimise the new airport’s runways for adverse weather conditions that caused problems at Stapleton Airport.